im-minion/Subjective-Answer-Evaluation/README.md

 :)

-Please Give me suggestions at - vaibhavminiyar@gmail.com
+for any issues drop an email - vaibhavminiyar@gmail.com